 Fun facts

-- After the Kentucky Oaks, trainer Ed Brown admitted that he had put Etta in the Kentucky Oaks “to work her out” and had not bet on her, though John Madden bet US$300 on her to place and show.
+- After the Kentucky Oaks, Brown admitted that he had put Etta in the Kentucky Oaks “to work her out” and had not bet on her, though John Madden bet US$300 on her to place and show and though Brown himself thought she had an excellent chance to win.